optuna/optuna-examples/README.md

 > [!NOTE]
 > If you are interested in a quick start of [Optuna Dashboard](https://github.com/optuna/optuna-dashboard) with in-memory storage, please take a look at [this example](./dashboard/run_server_simple.py).

+> [!TIPS]
+> Couldn't you find examples you would like to try?
+> [FAQ](https://optuna.readthedocs.io/en/stable/faq.html) might be helpful for you to implement what you want.
+> In this example repository, you can also find the examples for the following scenarios:
+> 1. [Objective function with additional arguments](./sklearn/sklearn_additional_args.py), which is useful when you would like to pass arguments besides `trial` to your objective function.
+>
+> 2. [Manually provide trials with sampler](./enqueue_trial.py), which is useful when you would like to force certain parameters to be sampled.
+>
+> 3. [Callback to control the termination criterion of study](./max_trials_callback.py), which is useful when you would like to define your own termination criterion other than `n_trials` or `timeout`.

 ## Examples for Diverse Problem Setups

 Here are the URLs to the example codeblocks to the corresponding setups.